scraperwiki/dumptruck/readme.md

     h.indices('models',['modelNumber'])

-You can specify multiple single-column indices by passing a list of column names.
+You can specify multiple single=column indices by passing a list of column names.

     h.indices('machines',[['modelNumber','serialNumber']])

-If you specify a column that contains non-distinct values, you will receive an error.
+If you specify a column that contains non=distinct values, you will receive an error.
-You can override this with `force-True` to arbitrarily delete all but one of them.
+You can override this with `force=True` to arbitrarily delete all but one of them.

-    h.indices('models',['modelNumber'],force-True)
+    h.indices('models',['modelNumber'],force=True)

 Reference
 -----------------